IIITLucknowSWEngg/CSAICSABTeam004/Assignment2/Design.md

 ---

 ## 8. Conclusion
-The Amazon Prime Video Clone is designed as a scalable, secure, and feature-rich platform offering high-quality VOD and live streaming.
+The Amazon Prime Video Clone is designed as a scalable, secure, and feature-rich platform offering high-quality VOD.
 By leveraging advanced technologies and adhering to global standards, it ensures a premium user experience tailored to diverse audiences worldwide.

+---